wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-classic.md

 #### Step 3: Save the API

-Use the *save* or *create* buttons to save the changes and activate the Validate JSON middleware.
+Use the *save* or *create* buttons to save the changes and activate the middleware.